 They also have, and this is a very key component, they have limited throughput capabilities.
 And how I want to explain that is through the scanning device process.
-The kiosk scanning process on one individual standing in front of the device takes approximately three seconds.
-You also need to consider that if you've got a large group of people entering the space, say in a school, you're going to need to consider the walkup time to the device.
-So that's six to eight.
-Well, it's social distancing and the step up.
+The kiosk scanning process on one individual standing in front of the device takes approximately 3 seconds.
+You also need to consider that if you've got a large group of people entering the space, say in a school, you're going to need to consider the walk-up time to the device.
+So that's 6 to 8 foot social distancing and the step up.

-They're really designed for high human traffic, you know, manufacturing facilities, educational institutions, hospitals, public events, that kind of thing.
-They're fast to screen, you can integrate with video surveillance platforms to record the video.
+They're really designed for high human traffic - manufacturing facilities, educational institutions, hospitals, public events, that kind of thing.
+They're fast to screen.
+You can integrate with video surveillance platforms to record the video.
 You can scan a lot of people at one time.
 It's a zero-contact operation.
 And they're extremely environmental adaptable.
-We support and provide solutions from a company called CoStar.
+We support and provide solutions from a company called Costar.
 We have others from Konica Minolta.
-We have one from a company called OmniSense.
+We have one from a company called Omnisense.
 There are different use cases for different cameras.

-Again, the black body calibration device sits inside the field of view, as I had shown on the prior slide, and that black body device hangs just above the walking space.
-It's designed to emulate or essentially broadcast a fixed temperature for the thermal imaging camera to constantly reference as a point to validate against a person walking through the space, to determine their temperature is elevated.
+Again, the black-body calibration device sits inside the field of view, as I had shown on the prior slide, and that black-body device hangs just above the walking space.
+It's designed to emulate or essentially broadcast a fixed temperature for the thermal imaging camera to constantly reference as a point to validate against a person walking through the space, to determine if their temperature is elevated.

+In this example, we've got the images blurred on the faces.
 The faces in this software would actually come in quite clear, and these can be tied to facial recognition.
 In this particular case, they register as just strangers.
-We're not recording, one-to-one data, but we are recording, a timestamp of the event.
+We're not recording one-to-one data, but we are recording a timestamp of the event.
+Right here in this infrared picture, this is the black-body.
 The system knows what this temperature reference point is.
-Over here on the left, is the black body and the colored picture.
-The solutions provide snap counts of the number of people that have walked through, and then also provide records of how many elevated temperatures you've had as people have walked through.
+Over here on the left, this is again the black-body in the colored picture.
+The solutions provide snap counts of the number of people that have walked through, and then also provide records of how many temperature readings you've had as people have walked through.

 At its core, those are the two solutions that we're offering.

-This depends on which solutions is being purchased.
-Right now you should expect lead times to be about four to five weeks from the date of the PO.
+This depends on which solution is being purchased.
+Right now you should expect lead times to be about 4 to 5 weeks from the date of the PO.
 We do have some inventory.
 Though I will say that about 60% of that inventory has already been spoken for.
 So if you do have a need, I recommend getting involved in that quickly.
-I was on a call a week ago Friday with one of the manufacturers; there were 1300 participants on the call.
+I was on a call a week ago Friday with one of the manufacturers; there were 1,300 participants on the call.
 I expect these lead times to extend.
 I don't want to push in the sense of a salesman, but I do recommend that you engage quickly if you do have interest in doing this.

 We talked about the HIPAA compliance and challenges around that.
 We can store the data.
-We do recommend that this database is stored in an anonymous factor, if it's absolutely necessary, we can retrieve the data; we'll work with you to do that.
+We do recommend that this database is stored in an anonymous factor.
+We can retrieve the data; we'll work with you to do that.
 Each solution has a different way to retrieve that data.
 In our managed service offerings we're going to offer doing that information retrieval for you.
 So we can either provide you a way to get to the data or we can do that for you.

 On the kiosks, no one's required to touch the device.
 It's fully automated.
 It will recognize a person walking up and the screen will change from black to seeing a face.
-I say that the cleaning's needed because in talking with some of the schools, if you put this in an educational environment and even in a business environment, people just because it's an object, people will touch it.
+I say that the cleaning's needed because in talking with some of the schools, if you put this in an educational environment and even in a business environment, just because it's an object, people will touch it.
 That's something to consider.
-Starting costs on the personnel management kiosks installed run about $5,200.

 If you have an entryway, we can have a discussion, but you're gonna probably need to look at a fairly sophisticated mass entry (walk-through) solution.
 It could work.
 We need to look at the environment to make sure that it will fit your needs.
 Sunlight does affect the operation.
 That would really require a one-to-one conversation to make sure that we're providing you with the right solution.